 - Christmas and visits from Santa

-If any of these topics match your teaching expertise and interests, consider creating classes about two weeks before the holiday occurs or heritage month begins.
+If any of these topics match your teaching expertise and interests, consider creating classes about two months before the holiday occurs or heritage month begins.
 One-time or short-term classes may work best for these themed courses, or you may choose to theme one week of an ongoing class to line up with a holiday celebration.
 Check out our seasonal class calendar for more insights into when to list popular holiday-themed classes.

 Be flexible and find what works for you

 We hope these insights will help you design a teaching schedule and business plan that matches up with your goals, interests, and availability.
-For more specific info on certain seasons at Outschool, check out our articles spring break, summer break, and winter break trends (Northern Hemisphere seasons).
-Plus, keep an eye on the most recent parent topic requests and searches to get a feel for what families are looking for on Outschool.
+For more specific info on certain seasons at Outschool, check out more insights on spring break, summer break, and winter trends (Northern Hemisphere seasons).
+Plus, keep an eye on the most recent topic requests and searches to get a feel for what families are looking for on Outschool.